 Can I Have A Subwoofer In My Flat?

 Subwoofers are not the same as the other surround speakers.
-Because their drives and motors are much larger and heavier, they can only reproduce low frequencies sounds.
+Because their drives and motors are much larger and heavier, they can only reproduce low frequency sounds.
 As a result, these subwoofers are likely to produce great room-shaking bass.

 Mechanical shock and vibration are caused by this energy, which is then transported to your floor, ceiling, and walls, generating rattling and resonance.